decoyjoe/sanoid-portable/README.md

 ./findoid --help
 ```

+Now you just need to configure Sanoid to do what you need it to do.
+Refer to the [Sanoid
-Refer to the [Sanoid documentation](https://github.com/jimsalterjrs/sanoid) for configuration instructions.
+documentation](https://github.com/jimsalterjrs/sanoid) for configuration instructions.

 ### Compatibility Notes